MarioRicalde/livecss/README.md

 #Introduction:
 This Script underlays the hexadecimal, rgb or named CSS color codes with their real color.
-The foreground color is selected appositely.
+The foreground color is selected oppositely.

 #Screenshot
 ![shot](http://i.imgur.com/HgGWH.png)